-N/A All of our Title I schools are Schoolwide.
+All of our Title I schools are School-wide.
+All students are served.

 (I) A general description of the nature of the programs to be conducted by such agency's schools under Section 1114 and 1115 and, where appropriate, educational services outside such schools for children living in local institutions for neglected or delinquent children, and for neglected and delinquent children in community day school programs.